backdrop-contrib/bootstrap_lite/README.md

 #Bootstrap Lite: a Backdrop Bootstrap-based theme
-It's clean and minimal Backdrop-oriented Bootstrap-based theme inspired by the Drupal [Bootstrap](https://www.drupal.org/project/bootstrap) theme.
+It's a clean and minimal Backdrop-oriented Bootstrap-based theme inspired by the Drupal [Bootstrap](https://www.drupal.org/project/bootstrap) theme.
 It is a totally separate project from the Drupal [Bootstrap](https://www.drupal.org/project/bootstrap) theme with no guarantied compatibility between the two themes.

 [Demo site](http://bootstrap.backdrop.expert).